 TABLE OF CONTENTS

 About Raymond 3

 Core Values and Expectations 4

-RHS Mission and Expectations 4
+RHS Mission and Vision Statements 4

 Raymond School District Policy Non-Discrimination/Equal Opportunity 4

 RHS Competency-Based Grading 5

 Graduation Requirements 7

-Guidelines to Participate in Athletics and Co-Curricular Activities 8

 Extra Curricular Activities & Interscholastic Sports 8

-Suggested Courses of Study 9
+Suggested Courses of Study 8

 NH Scholars 10

 4-Year Personal Academic Planner 11

+Course Level Descriptions 12

 Notice to Prospective A.P.
 Students and Parents 14

 College Credit Options - Dual Enrollment 15

 Special Education 16

-English 19

-Social Studies 26
+Humanities- English and Social Studies 19

-Math 33
+Special Education Course Descriptions 32

-Science 39
+STEM- Math and Science 39

-Physical Education and Health 45
+Physical Education and Health 51

-Computers 47
+Computers 53

-NH - JAG (Jobs for NH Grads) 50
+NH - JAG (Jobs for America's Graduates) 56

-Fine and Performing Arts 54
+Fine and Performing Arts 57

-Business Education 57
+Business Education 64

-World Language 60
+World Language 67

-Family & Consumer Sciences 63
+Family & Consumer Sciences 70

-Technical Education 64
+Technical Education 71

-Alternative Learning Programs 66
+Alternative Learning Programs 73

-Seacoast School of Technology (SST) 68
+Seacoast School of Technology (SST) 76

-About Raymond......
+About Raymond.....

 Raymond, incorporated in 1764, is a rural town of just under 30 square miles of land area and almost a mile of inland water area.
 The town was first settled by families from Exeter as a parish of Chester.
 It was known then as Freetown because it was first exempt from reserving its tall pine trees for masts in the Royal English Navy.
 It was incorporated in 1764 by Governor Benning Wentworth at which time it became known as Raymond.
-"Taking a new and classical name showing that there are minds not disposed to tread all of the time in one path, but capable of thinking and advancing and that the word Raymond means the lustrous, luminous, or shining world."
-The population of Raymond is approximately 12,000 and is located 20 miles from Manchester, NH, 30 miles from the seacoast, and 70 miles from Boston.
+"Taking a new and classical name showing that there are minds not disposed to tread all of the time in one path, but capable of thinking and advancing and that the word Raymond means the lustrous, luminous, or shining world. " The population of Raymond is approximately 12,000 and is located 20 miles from Manchester, NH, 30 miles from the seacoast, and 70 miles from Boston.
 Built in 1988, the high school is located on 60 acres of land that was once part of a large farm.
 Raymond High School is a NEASC and New Hampshire Department of Education accredited four-year public comprehensive high school.
 The central office is located across from the high school gym.
 The Raymond School District is comprised of three schools.
-Lamprey River Elementary School houses grades pre-K-4 3 with a total enrollment of 513 353 students during the 2019-2020 2020 - 2021 school year.
-Iber Holmes Gove Middle School houses grades 4 5-8 with a total enrollment of 376 441 students during the 2019-2020 2020-2021 school year.
-Raymond High School houses grades 9-12 as well as the district's preschool program with a total enrollment of 350 397 students during the 2019-2020 2020-2021 school year.
-In 20201, the 4th grade will move to Iber Holmes Gove Middle School and Raymond High School will host the district's preschool program.
+Lamprey River Elementary School houses grades K - 3 with a total enrollment of 353 students during the 2020 - 2021 school year.
+Iber Holmes Gove Middle School houses grades 4 - 8 with a total enrollment of 441 students during the 2020-2021 school year.
+Raymond High School houses grades 9-12 as well as the district's preschool program with a total enrollment of 397 students during the 2020-2021 school year.
 The largest businesses in Raymond are: Walmart Distribution Center, Hannaford Supermarket, JCR Construction, and Tuckaway Tavern & Butchery.
 RAYMOND HIGH SCHOOL CORE VALUES & EXPECTATIONS WE ARE FOREVER GREEN Core Values At Raymond High School we value high levels of learning for all.
 Through innovation, collaboration, and encouragement, we challenge each student with a rigorous and relevant program Beliefs Our community is committed to providing a safe, rigorous, and relevant learning environment. - We are dedicated to recognizing, supporting, and celebrating everyone's diversity, unique abilities, learning styles, and achievements. - We demonstrate self-reliance, critical thinking, effective communication, and productive collaboration. - We practice perseverance when challenged. - We are engaged and responsible citizens. - We are accountable for our own actions.